"The best guitarist you never heard of." –The Boston Globe

 He's written liner notes for several John Fahey albums, including his last, Red Cross.
 He produced and wrote notes for Fahey's posthumously issued 1968 live album, The Great Santa Barbara Oil Slick, and the massive five-CD box-set of Fahey's earliest and rarest recordings, Your Past Comes Back to Haunt You (2011), which he worked on for 11 years.
 (The album received rave reviews.)

-Glenn first began touring solo in 2003, opening for Jack Rose in the U.S., Canada, Europe and the UK.
-Jones guests on several of Jack's albums, including his last, Luck in the Valley.
-The Things That We Used to Do, a DVD featuring hour-long solo sets from each artist, and a pair of duets, was issued in April 2010 (Strange Attractors).
+After dissolving his band Cul de Sac (which ran for just under 20 years and yielded nine albums, including collaborations with John Fahey and Damo Suzuki), Glenn began touring solo in 2003, often with guitar master Jack Rose.
+(Jones guests on several of Jack's albums, including his last, Luck in the Valley.
+The Things That We Used to Do, a DVD featuring hour-long solo sets from each artist, and a pair of duets, was issued in 2010.)

 ...an incredibly adept fingerstyle guitarist whose technique always remains in service of the song...
 His vigorous leaps are daring but never reckless, and nearly always sublime.